Bea-Pan/My-Portfolio/README.md

 # My-Portfolio :sunflower:
 This website was created as my online CV and portfolio.
-It is written using HTML, CSS and JavaScript ES6, added in Node.js environment.
+It is written using HTML, CSS and JavaScript ES6 (the latter added in Node.js environment).
 While completing this project I used Git Versions Control.

 ## Responsiveness